 - Develop an individualized plan of study with the student to meet the student's academic professional goals based on current curricular guidelines. - Communicate with the student to facilitate registration (e.g., overall program, approve course selections). - Keep informed of student progress through: - a.
 Communicating with the student. - b.
 Communicating and discussing progress with other faculty members. - c.
 Monitoring grades and academic standing each semester. - d.
 Referring the student to the appropriate campus resources if requested. - e.
-Communicating with the Dean and/or the Academic Vice-President for course waivers, transfer credits, and course substitutions.
+Communicating with the Dean, the Academic Vice-President, the Registrar for course substitutions and transient course requests when appropriate.